Home / Workshop / Schedules / Finiteness of the gluing procedure of Anosov flows in dimension 3

 What had been missing so far from this strategy was a condition on how one can uniquely recover the original flow on the given manifold from gluing the model obtained in each piece.

 I will present a criterion to control the reconstruction, ensuring that only finitely many pseudo-Anosov flows can arise from the gluing procedure.
-This provides a key step toward the broader finiteness problem for pseudo-Anosov flows on a fixed 3-manifold.
+This gives a key step to the finiteness problem for pseudo-Anosov flows on a given 3-manifold.
 This is a joint work with Thomas Barthelmé.

 Supplements No Notes/Supplements Uploaded